What Are Floodplains?

 To schedule updates, Mecklenburg County has been divided into four geographical areas called “phases.”
 New floodplain maps have been developed and adopted starting with Phase 1 and ending with Phase 4.
 Phases 1 and 2 went into effect in 2014 and 2015, respectively.
-Phase 3 is currently in preliminary review and will be in effect in 2017.
-Phase 4 will be in preliminary review in 2018.
+Phase 3 is currently in preliminary review and will be in effect November 16, 2018.
+Phase 4 is expected to be preliminary in 2019.

 Enter an address or use the zoom controls to view the floodplain remapping phase for a property.
 Click on a map phase for more information.

 This phase covers the south central and southeastern watersheds, shown on the map above in orange.
 These floodplains are now official and are being used for both flood insurance and land development floodplain regulation purposes.
 Floodplain maps for Little Hope Creek went through an additional revision with those corrected maps taking effect on February 15, 2015.